Austin-Schaffer/android-messaging-push-tutorial/README.md

     startService(serviceIntent);
     startActivity(intent);

-To this:
+to this:

     (new RegisterGcmTask()).execute();

-Then, in **MessageService.java**, you can retrieve this id like so in onStartCommand:
+Then, in `MessageService.java`, you can retrieve this ID like so in `onStartCommand`:

     //declare globally
     private String regis;